Azure/azure-sphere-samples/Samples/WifiConfigViaBle/README.md

 # Sample: BLE-based Wi-Fi setup - reference solution

-This reference solution demonstrates how you might complete [Wi-Fi configuration](https://docs.microsoft.com/en-us/azure-sphere/network/wifi-including-ble) of an Azure Sphere-based device through Bluetooth Low Energy (BLE) using a companion app on a mobile device.
+This reference solution demonstrates how you might complete [Wi-Fi configuration](https://docs.microsoft.com/azure-sphere/network/wifi-including-ble) of an Azure Sphere-based device through Bluetooth Low Energy (BLE) using a companion app on a mobile device.
 This solution utilizes a Nordic nRF52 Development Kit to provide BLE connectivity over UART to the Azure Sphere MT3620 board, and a Windows 10 app to illustrate the companion user experience.

-> [!IMPORTANT]
+**IMPORTANT!**
-> This solution currently uses a basic approach to BLE connectivity between the nRF52 and the companion app, which is not suitable for production use.
+This solution currently uses a basic approach to BLE connectivity between the nRF52 and the companion app, which is not suitable for production use.
 Specifically, any companion device can connect whenever the nRF52 is active, and the connection between the companion app and the nRF52 is not encrypted.
 Future updates to this solution will demonstrate a more restrictive approach.

 ## Preparation